How to connect with people who are offering free accommodations in exchange for a little help or sharing your skills with them.

 You will have the opportunity to learn about their local lifestyle and community with friendly hosts in varying situations and surroundings.

-My personal favorite is Workaway.info for finding opportunities to be hosted in other people’s homes.
+My personal favorites are Workaway.info and Helpx.net for finding opportunities to be hosted in other people’s homes.
 I’ve seen offering from one week up to as much as 6 months.
-HelpX.net is a very similar website.
-I belong to both, but find the #workaway website a little easier to navigate.
 If you like the outdoors, look into Wwoofing opportunities where you will work on organic farms.

 After joining any of the above type of websites, you will be asked to upload a photo and complete a profile.